pieterjanvc/seq2mgs/readme.txt

     Leave empty in case of 1 interleaved data file
  - getFromSRA: fill in the SRR (leave readFile/readFile2 blank) The file will be downloaded from SRA
- - Any other columns will be ignored, but put in the meta-data JSON file if generated
+ NOTE: any other columns will be ignored, but kept as meta-data

 -- END SEQ2MGS.SH ---